 Q. Do you produce EPC's for commercial premises?

-A. No I don't.
-You will need to use a Non Domestic Energy Assessor for this.
+A. Yes I do.
+I'm a fully qualified Non Domestic Energy Assessor

 Q: My home is grade 1 or 2 listed and/or thatched.
 Do I still need and EPC?